EmmanuelOgiji/MintelGeolocation/README.md

 ##Overview
 This python3 project comprises of the following:
 - the src directory houses an application which does the following:
     - Gets a list of ip addresses from the ip_addresses.txt file.
 These serve to represent the IP addresses from the users in the scenario given.
 The IP Addresses were sourced from [TOR's exit relay list](https://check.torproject.org/torbulkexitlist).
 There are 550 ip addresses included in the file.
 This satisfies the sample size requirement of greater than 500 but below 10000.
-Capability was added as well to allow another text file be used if needed.
     - For each of these ip addresses:
         - uses the [IP-API Geolocation API](https://ip-api.com/docs/api:json) to get details on the location/geolocation of this IP address.
 Note that this API has a limit of 45 requests/minute thus retry mechanism and exponential backoff are used.
         - uses the location details to get details on the weather in that location.
 This is done using the [OpenWeatherMapAPI](https://openweathermap.org/current)